Ketogenic dietary therapy for Infantile Spasms

 First-line treatment options for infantile spasms are adrenocorticotropin hormone (ACTH), oral prednisolone or vigabatrin; the latter being particularly effective at treating spasms associated with tuberous sclerosis (1, 2).
 These treatments will successfully control seizures in many cases but have significant side effects that limit their duration of use.
 Alternative anti-epileptic drugs (AEDs) are often used if first-line treatments are unsuccessful, however with more limited success.
 Continued intractable seizure activity in an infant will impact on long-term cognitive and behavioural outcomes, with considerable cost implications for health services due to need for regular clinical review, hospital treatment, medications and support of other therapies.
 All other treatment options for this syndrome should therefore be explored as early as possible.

-The ketogenic diet is a high fat, restricted carbohydrate regime that has been used since the 1920s; efficacy in epilepsy has been demonstrated in many studies including a randomised controlled trial (3).
-Retrospective studies have shown this diet to be an effective and well-tolerated treatment for infantile spasms (4, 5, 6, 7, 8), with one study reporting significant spasm improvements and less side effects when the diet was used as an alternative first-line therapy to ACTH (9).
-Three prospective studies have also been published which demonstrate efficacy of the ketogenic diet in infantile spasms unresponsive to first line treatments.
-In a study of 104 infants, 67 (64%) had over 50% improvement in spasms after 6 months on a ketogenic diet, 29 of whom became seizure free (10).
-Another study reported 13 (76%) of 17 infants had over 50% seizure reduction after one month on the ketogenic diet, of whom 6 became seizure free, this increased to 11 seizure free after 3 months (11).
-Similar results were found in a further group of 20 infants of whom 70% had over 50% seizure reduction after 3 months on the diet (12).
+The ketogenic diet (KD) is a high fat, restricted carbohydrate regime that has been used since the 1920s; KD efficacy in epilepsy has been demonstrated in many studies including randomised controlled trials in children (3,4) with a trial in infants currently in progress (5).
+Retrospective studies have shown this diet to be an effective and welltolerated treatment for infantile spasms (6, 7, 8, 9), with one study reporting significant spasm improvements and less side effects when KD was used as an alternative first-line therapy to ACTH (10).
+Prospective studies also demonstrate KD efficacy in infantile spasms unresponsive to first line treatments.
+In a study of 104 infants, 64% had over 50% improvement in spasms after 6 months on KD, 29 of whom became seizure free (11).
+Another study reported 13 of 17 infants had over 50% seizure reduction after one month on KD, of whom 6 became seizure free, increasing to 11 after 3 months (12).
+Similar results were found in a further group of 20 infants of whom 70% had over 50% seizure reduction after 3 months on the diet (13).
+However, one study of 22 children has questioned whether complete seizure response to KD can be achieved in highly refractive spasms (14).

-International consensus recommendations suggest that ketogenic dietary therapy should be strongly considered in a child with epilepsy who has failed two or three AEDs, and may be particularly beneficial in certain epilepsy syndromes such as infantile spasms (14).
-Recently updated NICE guidelines on management of the epilepsies also recommend children with epilepsy whose seizures have not responded to appropriate AEDs are referred to a tertiary paediatric epilepsy specialist for consideration of the use of a ketogenic diet (CG137, nice.org.uk).
+International consensus recommendations suggest that the KD should be strongly considered in a child with epilepsy who has failed two or three AEDs and may be particularly beneficial in certain epilepsy syndromes such as infantile spasms (17).
+Updated UK NICE guidelines on management of the epilepsies also recommend children with epilepsy whose seizures have not responded to appropriate AEDs are referred to a tertiary paediatric epilepsy specialist for consideration of the KD (CG137, nice.org.uk).
+Practical guidelines and recommendations for specific KD use in infants have also been published (18).

-We therefore propose that infants diagnosed with infantile spasms who have failed appropriate first-line therapy are funded for an initial assessment of suitability for ketogenic dietary therapy.
-Those who start a diet will require a minimum of three months on treatment to allow adequate assessment of benefit and appropriate fine-tuning of the dietary prescription to an infant’s individual needs.
-Although it is often suggested that children with epilepsy who are benefiting from ketogenic dietary therapy continue this for at least two years, duration of treatment could be shorter in patients with infantile spasms who become seizure-free; one study reported no adverse effect on seizure outcomes and less risk of growth disturbances when treatment was tapered down after 8 months (15).
+We therefore propose that infants with infantile spasms who have failed appropriate first-line treatment options are funded for an initial assessment of suitability for the KD.
+Evaluation after two or three months on diet is suggested to allow adequate assessment of benefit and appropriate fine-tuning of the dietary prescription to individual needs; earlier assessment after one month may be needed in infants on KD as first, second or third line treatment in view of the risks of uncontrolled seizures (18).
+Although it is often suggested that children with epilepsy who are benefiting from KD continue this for at least two years, duration of treatment could be shorter in patients with infantile spasms who become seizure-free; one study reported no adverse effect on seizure outcomes and less risk of growth disturbances when diet treatment was tapered down after 8 months (22).

 - Hancock EC, Osborne JP, Edwards SW (2008) Treatment of infantile spasms.
 Cochrane Database Syst Rev. CD001770.